AideenM12/MotherFolklore-MS3/TESTING.md

 3. Sign In to the user account.
 4. Navigate to the topics page.
 5. Click on the further reading button beneath the desired topic.
-6. Observe the further reading source material that has been filter by topic.
+6. Observe the further reading source material that has been filtered by topic.

 **Expected Result:**
 The further reading buttons on the topics page will filter further reading material based on topic.